 Oh, brother!
 Those are such value but you’re in the same boat as me, man.
 You believe it comes back.

 Yup!
 Absolutely!
-All right so, last thing I want to mention here and then we’ll wrap up is that Jeremy, you’ve agreed to be on my other podcast called, The Optimized Geek, and you’re going to share on that your story of transformation because we didn’t even touch on that but it’s an incredible journey that you went on where you were not just broke but you were also hundreds of pounds overweight.
+All right so, last thing I want to mention here and then we’ll wrap up is that Jeremy, you’ve agreed to be on my other podcast called, Get Yourself Optimized, and you’re going to share on that your story of transformation because we didn’t even touch on that but it’s an incredible journey that you went on where you were not just broke but you were also hundreds of pounds overweight.

 And you completely shifted everything.
-We got to hear that story and get some life lessons for our own transformations from that so I’m going to have you back on The Optimized Geek for that.
+We got to hear that story and get some life lessons for our own transformations from that so I’m going to have you back on Get Yourself Optimized for that.

 I look forward to it!